fpjspro/fingerprintjs.com/content/index/gaming.md

       icon: /img/uploads/anonymous_user_identification.png
 blocks:
   - subheader: Powerful fingerprinting prevents gaming fraud
-    content: Cheating and scamming in online gaming can ruin the fun for your good players, and can be notoriously difficult to stop.
+    content: Cheating in online gaming can ruin the fun for your good players, and can be notoriously difficult to stop.
 Prevent fraud at its source by creating a unique ID for your visitors, associating their activity across browsers, incognito mode and other cloaking methods.
 By understanding your visitors' browsing behavior, you can identify common patterns of fraud and require additional authentication as needed.
     image: /img/uploads/dashboard-tight.png
     isImageAfterText: true
     ctaText: Read our documentation